Cadillac says farewell to the ATS after 2018

 Cadillac's in transition.
 On Wednesday, the automaker confirmed 2018 will be the final model year for the compact ATS sedan.

-While the ATS sedan is dead for 2019, Cadillac spokesman Donny Nordlicht confirmed to Motor Authority that the ATS Coupe will continue into the 2019 model year.
+While the ATS sedan is dead after 2018, Cadillac spokesman Donny Nordlicht confirmed to Motor Authority that the ATS Coupe will continue into the 2019 model year.

 The ATS sedan is leaving us, but the automaker isn't leaving the segment.
 A new CT5 sedan is in the works to replace both the compact ATS and mid-size CTS.